Generalized disconnection exponents: Abstract

 For $\kappa\in(8/3,4]$, the generalized disconnection exponents have a physical interpretation in terms of planar Brownian loop-soups with intensity $c\in (0,1]$, which allows us to obtain the first prediction of the dimension of multiple points on the cluster boundaries of these loop-soups.
 In particular, according to our prediction, the dimension of double points on the cluster boundaries is strictly positive for $c\in(0,1)$ and equal to zero for the critical intensity $c=1$, leading to an interesting open question of whether such points exist for the critical loop-soup.

 Our definition of the exponents is based on a certain general version of radial restriction measures that we construct and study.
-As an important tool, we introduce a new family of radial SLEs depending on $\kappa$ and two additional parameters $\mu, \nu$, that we call \emph{radial hypergeometric SLEs}.
-This is a natural but substantial extension of the family of radial SLE$_\kappa(\rho)s$.
+As an important tool, we introduce a new family of radial SLEs depending on $\kappa$ and two additional parameters $\mu, \nu$, that we call \emph{radial hypergeometric SLEs}.\footnote{We will clarify the term ``hypergeometric SLE'' in Section~\ref{intro:SLE}.
+The family of chordal hypergeometric SLEs (as well as the notation hSLE) first appeared in \cite{MR3827221}, but this terminology (as well as the notation hSLE) was later inappropriately used in \cite{MR4072221,Wu1, Wu2, Wu3}.} This is a natural but substantial extension of the family of radial SLE$_\kappa(\rho)s$.

 \emph{Keywords: Disconnection and intersection exponents, hypergeometric SLE, conformal restriction measure, Brownian loop-soup.}